Benefits and Neuroscience behind practicing Mindfulness

 - Meditation is often described as exercise for the brain, where you are consciously working to build a better brain.

-- The meditators brains have shown to upgrade the prefrontal cortex, hippocampus, pons, also activating corpus callosum and the temporo-parietal junction.
+- The meditators brains have shown to upgrade the key regions of the brain such as prefrontal cortex, hippocampus, pons along with activation of corpus callosum and the temporo-parietal junction.

 - These changes benefit with better focus and attention, enhanced creativity, memory, better relationships, emotional intelligence, clearer thinking and improved sleep.